-15.0 CRITICAL ACCOUNTING POLICIES AND MANAGEMENT ESTIMATES
+CRITICAL ACCOUNTING POLICIES AND MANAGEMENT ESTIMATES 17.0

-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported periods.
+The preparation of financial statements requires management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported periods.

-Significant estimates and assumptions are used in determining the application of the going concern concept, the balance of accrued liabilities, assumptions used to determine the fair value of share-based payments and the determination of deferred income taxes.
+Significant estimates and assumptions are used in determining the application of the going concern concept, the balance of accrued liabilities, assumptions used to determine the fair value of share-based payments, the inputs used in calculating the fair value of warrants included in units issued in private placements, the carrying value and recoverability of exploration and evaluation assets, the valuation of shares issued in noncash transactions, the purchase price allocation and the fair values of the net assets acquired in the Transaction, and the recognition of deferred tax assets and liabilities.
 The Company evaluates its estimates on an ongoing basis and bases them on various assumptions that are believed to be reasonable under the circumstances.
 The Company's estimates form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-The Company believes the policies for going concern, share-based payments, and deferred income taxes are critical accounting policies which involve significant judgments and estimates used in the preparation of the Company's consolidated financial statements.
+The Company believes the policies for going concern, share-based payments, exploration and evaluation assets and deferred income taxes are critical accounting policies which involve significant judgments and estimates used in the preparation of the Company's consolidated financial statements.